Research

 Example: Our project that focuses on predicting important early health outcomes in spinal cord injury by modeling routine laboratory values.

-Data reuse and scientific reproducibility
+Open science, data reuse, and scientific reproducibility

 A portion of our research activities focus on the intersection of biomedical research and data science, particularly on data use and reuse.
 We apply, explore, and develop data science methods to increase reproducibility, replicability, accelerate translation, and improve our understanding of data reuse.